All Episodes

 All right, where's this from?

-This is from Duke University.
+Duke, this is from Duke University.

 When a man fails to help out around the house, his poor performance might be related to a subconscious tendency to resist doing anything his wife wants, according to a new study.

-In fact, the man and woman who led this study disagree on the meaning of the results.
+Men and women are sure to argue about this when, in fact, the man and woman who led this study disagree on the meaning of the results.

-Can't laugh too hard or coughing spasm.
+Can't laugh too hard or coughing a spasm.

 The new study aimed to find out whether the phenomenon might occur at a subconscious level as well.

-Participants were asked to name a significant person they perceived as controlling their lives, and another who just wanted them to have fun.
+Participants were asked to name a significant person they perceived as controlling their lives and another who just wanted them to have fun.

 Then they were asked to discern words from jumbled letters on a computer screen while the names of these people they had mentioned were flashed subliminally.